 Plastic, plastic, plastic everywhere.
 What are we doing to our environment?

 It seems to be a fashion wanting to wrap everything in plastic.
 The food industry is very good at it.
-Even a single onion might be presented to you in a supermarket wrapped up in plastic.
+They might present even a single onion to you in a supermarket wrapped up in plastic.
 When one thinks about it, this is far from logical, as most fruits and vegetables are already dressed in their own peel.
 The peel forms a protective barrier against heat or cold, keeps the dirt and damp out.

 Some data that makes one think